 If the bank approves your application, you must pay the issuance fee and provide the necessary details to prepare the letter of credit or standby letter of credit.

 The bank issues the LC or SBLC according to the agreed terms and sends it to the seller’s bank.
-The issuance process requires careful coordination between the buyer, seller, and their respective banks to meet all terms.
+To meet all terms, the issuance process requires careful coordination between the buyer, seller, and their respective banks.

 In Conclusion